wraeth/kcheck/README.md

 ## Installation

+Installing through your distributions package manager is preferred.
+At present, this only includes Gentoo:

+`emerge -a sys-apps/kcheck`

+Note: if you're a downstream maintainer and have made kcheck available in your distributions repository, please [let me know](mailto:kcheck@wraeth.id.au).

-While installing through your distributions package manager would be preferable, you can also simply download, unpack, and install with setuptools:
+Otherwise, you can also simply download, unpack, and install with setuptools:

 ```
 wget https://github.com/wraeth/kcheck/archive/0.0.1.tar.gz -O kcheck-0.0.1.tar.gz